lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 ## The result

-At the end of the work we have a fast and easy to use widget that works on mobile and desktop browsers.
+At the end of the work, we have a fast and easy to use widget that works on mobile and desktop browsers.

 You can try it: